Rakeshmonkee/DMA/1:1 CFG of real device/readme.md

 EXT_CFG_XP_CAP_PTR
 ```

-to the blocks, you want your capability to start
+in the core_top.sv file to the blocks, you want your capability to start

 3. generate bitstream and flash